 lasted until 1989, when a national plebiscite was held to determine whether or not the military government should remain in power.
 If you happen to be among Chileans, it is usually not wise bring up the topic

 .
 It may sound weird but Pinochet still has many supporters

 , so be careful what you say.
-Since then the country has been growing; most politics focused in trade and economic development, whit some ideas to depolitize the country, maybe in an attempt to unite chileans or to forget the old memory of the dictatorship.
-While some chileans support the idea, others aren't so happy about it.
+Since then the country has been growing; most politics focused in trade and economic development, with some ideas to depolitize the country, maybe in an attempt to unite chileans or to forget the old memory of the dictatorship.
+While a number of chileans support the idea, the rest aren't so happy about the whole deal.

 he is considered among chileans as some kind of buffoon, even by his own supporters.